 River Rafting at Rishikesh is operated continuously for ten months.
 (September- February) which is considered as off-season in Rishikesh.
 (March- June) which is considered as Peak season in Rishikesh.
 River Rafting in Rishikesh is operational in the month of DECEMBER too.
 Only during monsoon (July and August) Rafting in Rishikesh is not operated.

 During peak season Rafting slots begin early morning from 7 a.m to last 7 p.m as Rishikesh witnesses a huge number of adventure-seekers.
 Off-season timings are different from the Peak season.
 During off-season Rafting in Rishikesh begins at 8:00 a.m to 5 p.m.
-River Rafting timings depend on the stretch travellers are opting for and time is taken by travellers during enjoying the sport.
+River Rafting timings depend on the stretch travellers are opting for and time taken by travellers to enjoy the sport.

 How to Book Best River Rafting experience In Rishikesh?